SridharanThangaraj/Playground/README.md

 git clone https://github.com/B1-Catalyst/Playground.git
 ```

-2. Make changes to this file in your working folder
+2. Open README.md (this file) Make changes to this file in your working folder
 > Add your name to the Changes section below of this file &amp; tag me with it.

 3. Stage your changes to GitHub